James Coutts James Coutts

 With my lungs finally less liquid-filled (!), I’m now working on a UK film festival project.
 We’re also chatting with artists about future runs in London and the US.
 I’m even thinking of ways we can better support future music projects.

 Fancy working with us?
-Please get in touch any time.
+Please get in touch any time, and find out more about our Edinburgh Fringe PR campaigns.

 A huge thanks again to everyone who trusted us and supported the shows.